 To account for epistemic variability of key model parameters, a logic-tree approach was used (Figure 29).
-From the technical point of view, the implemented logic-tree is split between the two main components of the model: source characterization and ground motion modeling characterization.
-Each component includes different branching levels, representing either an independent uncertainty type (as for the case of b-value and Mmax) or the permutation of alternate models applied in different regions (as for the case of GMPE regionalization).
+From the technical point of view, the implemented logic-tree is split between the two main components of the model: source and ground motion.
+Each component includes different branching levels, representing either and independent uncertainty type (as for the case of b-value and Mmax) or the permutation of alternate models applied in different regions (as for the case of GMPE regionalization).

 The source model part of the logic tree includes both the developed distributed (smooth) seismicity model and the faults+background model, as independent branches.
-Equal weighting was used for the two.
+Equal weighting was used between the two.
 The main uncertainty associated with the fault model is about the definition of the slip rate conversion from rate classes (see section on fault model setup for details).
-Therefore, to represent the associated uncertainty, three alternative occurrence models were included.
-The model providing the middle estimate, considered the most reliable, has the largest weight (0.6) while the other two edge models have a lower one (0.2).
+To represent the associated uncertainty, therefore, three alternative occurrence models were included.
+The middle estimate, considered as most reliable, has nonetheless largest weight (0.6) among the other two edge models (0.2).
 Similarly, three independent distributed seismicity models were implemented using different smoothing length, which is presently still a highly subjective parameter.
-To decrease the complexity of the OpenQuake calculation, however, the alternate distributed models with different parametrization have been collapsed into a single weighted-average occurrence rate model, using weights as indicated in the logic-tree table.
+To decrease the complexity of the OpenQuake calculation, however, the alternate distributed models with different parametrization have been collapsed into a single weighted-average occurrence rates model, using weights as indicated in the logic-tree table.
 Therefore, smoothing length variability is not directly represented by independent branches, although formally accounted in the source model formulation.
 This simplification should be considered when the variability of hazard calculation (e.g., quantiles hazard curves) is to be examined.

 The ground motion logic tree is composed of four branching levels, each representing a particular combination of ground motion prediction model groups (SA, SC and DS) applied to the different regions (TRT, see section on ground motion regionalization for details).
-It must be stressed that such a grouping approach, although it might appear complex at the first glance, allows a greater flexibility in the definition of regions with intermediate attenuation behavior, as heterogenous combination of different tectonic groups is allowed (see Figure 29).
+It must be stressed that such grouping approach, although it might appear complex in the first instance, allows a greater flexibility in the definition of regions with intermediate attenuation behavior, as heterogenous combination of different tectonic groups is allowed (see Figure 29).

 Figure 29.
-Diagram representation of the logic-tree structure of the Central Asia hazard model, which includes 4 branching levels to account for both the source model and ground motion model uncertainties.
+Diagram representation of the logic-tree structure of the Central Asia hazard model, which includes 4 branching levels for both the source model and ground motion model uncertainties.